rajeshagadi/MTC_ContainerCamp/modules/kubernetes/kubernetes.md

 ## Task 5: Deploy the application to Kubernetes
 In this task, you will deploy the readinglist application stack to Kubernetes cluster.
 In kubernetes a group of one or more containers run as a pod.
 Pods can also have shared storage for the containers running in the pod.

 At the end of this task you will have a total of 3 pods.
 Two for the app tier and one for MySQL..
-The app tier pods will have both “ReadingList web app” and “Recommendation service”.
+The app tier pods will have both ï¿½ReadingList web appï¿½ and ï¿½Recommendation serviceï¿½.
 There will be a total of 5 containers across 3 pods.

 1. If you do not already have Git installed on your machine, [follow the instructions for installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 2. Clone the repository containing this tutorial with the following command:
     ```none
     git clone https://github.com/Microsoft/MTC_ContainerCamp
     ```
-3. Make the directory containing the deployment *.yaml* files your current directory - */MTC_ContainerCamp/modules/kubernetes/src*
+3. Make the directory containing the deployment *.yaml* files your current directory - */MTC_ContainerCamp/modules/kubernetes/src/deploy*
 4. Deploy a Kubernetes pod containing a mysql database using the following command:
     ```none
-    kubectl create -f mysql-deployment.yaml
+    kubectl create -f .\mysql-deployment.yaml
     ```
 5. Deploy the web UX and web service of the application using the following command:
     ```none
-    kubectl create -f readinglist-deployment.yaml
+    kubectl create -f .\readinglist-deployment.yaml
     ```
 6. Expose the web UX as a public service by running the following command:
     ```none
-    kubectl create -f ./readinglist-service.yaml
+    kubectl create -f .\readinglist-service.yaml
     ```
 7. Monitor the service creation and find the public IP address when the load balancer is configured by running the following command:
     ```none